batdan/midjourney-api-php/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to security@example.com.
+If you discover a security vulnerability within this project, please leave a message in the GitHub discussion space.
 All security vulnerabilities will be promptly addressed.

 Please do not disclose security-related issues publicly until a fix has been announced and made available.
 We take security seriously and appreciate your efforts to responsibly disclose your findings.